d4chinchilla/docs/overview.md

 ### ADCs -> Buffer
 This is the interface between the ADCs and microcontroller.
-This interface will be dictated by the Hardware Lead ([William Webb](http://github.com/bishopstoenail)).
+This interface will be finalised by the Hardware Lead ([William Webb](http://github.com/bishopstoenail)).
 Information about this finalised can be found in [hardware/adc_to_buffer.md](hardware/adc_interface.md).